ivarout/blender-lithophane/README.md

 # Blender Lithophane

 Blender Lithophane is a simple Blender addon for creating lithophanes from images.
 Currently, a lithophane 'Plane', 'Arc', or 'Cylinder' can be created.

-Note that Blender 3.5 (currently still in alpha) is required.
+Note that [Blender 3.5.0](https://builder.blender.org/download/daily/archive/blender-3.5.0-alpha+master.fe30856d83c7-linux.x86_64-release.tar.xz) (currently still in alpha) is required.

 ## Installation